microsoft/Dynamics-365-FastTrack-Implementation-Assets/Field Service/Component Library/URS/ScheduleBoardSettingsManagement/README.md

 ## Overview

+The Schedule Board is a crucial tool for Field Service customers, and the configurations and settings for a given Schedule Board tab can be critical in painting the right picture for dispatchers and allowing them to schedule resources effectively and accurately.
+Often, dispatchers need multiple tabs to effectively schedule their resources, and those tabs may have slight variations in their settings.
+A commonly requested feature is the ability to perform a Save As/copy on a given board tab, so that small changes can be made to the new board tab and be used quickly.

 The Schedule Board Settings Management is a custom Power Apps component framework (PCF) control designed to enhance the management of Schedule Board settings in Dynamics 365 Field Service.
 This control provides a user-friendly interface for viewing, copying, deleting, and enabling/disabling Schedule Board settings.

 ## Features